 By Sandeep Agrawal Director and Co-founder Teamlease Regtech

-Few RegTech Companies in India have been investing significantly in automating the compliance document generation for multiple regulators like Labour Laws (Registers & Returns), SEBI requirements (PDF Intimations / XBRL Filings), MCA Laws (Meeting related documentation and E-Forms / other Filings), etc. These automation layers will digitize the entire compliance process and will significantly reduce the need for manual intervention, resulting in higher accuracy and a considerable reduction in the cost of compliance.
+There are significant developments being made in automating the generation of compliance documents for multiple regulators such as Labour Laws (Registers & Returns), SEBI requirements (PDF Intimations / XBRL Filings), MCA Laws (Meeting related documentation and E-Forms / other Filings), and so on.
+These automation layers will digitise the whole compliance process, reducing the need for manual intervention and resulting in improved accuracy and a significant decrease in compliance costs.

-And, lastly Straight Through Filings / API-based Filings facilitate end-to-end digitization of Compliance Processes for both Corporates and Regulators.
-The introduction of GST by the Finance Ministry supported API-based filings and approved Private players to integrate their platforms with regulatory platforms to facilitate automatic filings.
-Other Ministries shall adopt and replicate the same to encourage Private players to invest more in such technologies.
-Public Private Partnerships (PPPs) between Regulators and RegTech Companies can create a compliance ecosystem for paperless, cashless, and presence-less compliance and also facilitate a simplified compliance administration for regulators.
+Straight Through Filings will enable end-to-end digitalization of compliance procedures for both corporations and regulators.
+The implementation of GST by the Finance Ministry allowed API-based filings and let private operators integrate their systems with regulatory platforms to promote automated filings.
+Other ministries must follow suit and imitate the model in order to stimulate private sector investment in such technologies.
+PPPs (Public Private Partnerships) between regulators and RegTech companies can build a compliance ecosystem enabling paperless, cashless, and presence-less compliance, as well as simplify compliance administration for regulators.